Cartoon Planet: Broadcast history

 The show's first run was from 1995 to 1998, premiering on TBS in 1995 and then moving to Cartoon Network later that year.
 New material stopped being made around 1997 and the show was repackaged into 22 half hour episodes, consisting entirely of songs and skits.

-From September 24 to October 28, 2005, Cartoon Network briefly revived the show on its Adult Swim block, where it ran at 5:30 am Eastern time.
+From September 24 to October 28, 2005, Cartoon Network briefly aired reruns on its Adult Swim block (for which Williams Street contributes programming to), where it ran at 5:30 am Eastern time.
 The series ran again on Adult Swim from July 8 to October 29, 2006, on Sundays at 5:30 am Eastern time.
 The reason for the show's disappearance from 2001 to 2004 was due to Cartoon Network temporarily losing the rights of all the music videos to Rhino Records, who produced the soundtracks.
 Often, Cartoon Planet skits would be played after an 11-minute Space Ghost Coast to Coast episode in 2000 and 2001 as a time filler.

+Though no plans for a DVD release have been announced, Cartoon Planet segments are included on the Volume One DVD release of The Brak Show.

 The Cartoon Planet skits aired again on September 24, 2021, as part of Adult Swim's Pete Smith Day marathon.
-There are no plans for a DVD release of the series, but a few segments are included on the Volume One DVD release of The Brak Show.
+On September 16, 2024, Adult Swim's Checkered Past block began airing episodes of the series, with 2 episodes airing every week.
+New interstitials with Merrill performing a Brak puppet were created for this run.